pomyslowynick/scratcheus/README.md

 - Xor & Varint encoding
 - Rule evaluation
 - Promql query engine
+    - Particularly, I want to implement the most popular functions like `rate` and `sum`
 - Minimal TSDB with WAL, maybe WBL

 It's a lot of stuff!